jsabater/calabruix/content/posts/proxmox/pve/nfs/index.md

 ## ZFS volumes

 ZFS volumes (zvols) are an alternative to traditional virtual disks for VM data storage in Proxmox.
-While the Proxmox VM creation wizard typically provisions disk images in formats like `qcow2` (QEMU Copy On Write) or `raw`, these are still files sitting atop a ZFS dataset[^4].
+While the Proxmox VM creation wizard typically provisions disk images in formats like `qcow2` (QEMU Copy On Write) or `raw`, these are still files sitting atop a filesystem.
 By contrast, zvols offer native block-level storage managed directly by ZFS, eliminating the file layer entirely.
 This provides performance benefits, block-level snapshots, and more seamless resizing that are particularly relevant when exporting data over NFS.

-[^4]: There are three types of datasets in ZFS: a filesystem following POSIX rules, a volume (zvol) existing as a true block device under `/dev`, and snapshots thereof.
+To clarify, zvols do not provide "raw image format", like `/var/lib/vz/images/104/vm-104-disk-1.raw`, but rather the disk is a ZFS-managed block device, such as `/dev/zvol/zfspool/vm-104-data` (actually, `/dev/zd0`), i.e., no file, no virtual layer.
+Therefore, with a zvol, you avoid writing to a file sitting inside a ZFS dataset[^3] and QEMU going through file I/O layers and, instead, you get native block device backed directly by ZFS.
+This means better synchronisation and performance, specially for workloads that require frequent writes.

-To clarify, zvols do not provide "raw image format", like `vm-104-disk-1.raw`, but rather the disk is a ZFS-managed block device, such as `/dev/zvol/zfspool/vm-104-data`, i.e., no file, no virtual layer.
-Therefore, with a zvol, you avoid writing to a file sitting inside a ZFS dataset and QEMU going through file I/O layers and, instead, you get native block device backed directly by ZFS.
-This means better synchronisation and performance, especially for workloads that require frequent writes.
+[^3]: There are three types of datasets in ZFS: a filesystem following POSIX rules, a volume (zvol) existing as a true block device under `/dev`, and snapshots thereof.

 It is important to emphasise that we are not using ZFS as a filesystem inside the VM.
-Instead, we are using [*](ZFS) to back a block device and, inside the VM, we will format it, e.g., to [*](EXT4) or [*](XFS).
+Instead, we are using [*](ZFS) to back a block device and, inside the VM, we will format it using [*](EXT4) or [*](XFS).

-In our scenario, we chose to use a zvol for the data disk when we chose `zfspool` as storage, which will allow us to take advantage of features such as snapshots and compression.
+In our scenario, we chose to use a zvol for the data disk when we chose `zfspool` as storage, which allows us to take advantage of features such as snapshots and compression.
 It will behave exactly like a physical disk: no filesystem or partition table until we create one.
 Inside the VM, the zvol will appear as a new physical disk (e.g., `/dev/sdc`), and it will be completely blank until we format it.

 Furthermore, if you create a partition inside the VM, like most OS installers do, then resizing later will still involve partition math (e.g., using `sfdisk` to adjust size).
 If, instead, you use the whole device directly (i.e., format `/dev/sdc` without a partition table), then resizing becomes simpler.